projectacrn/acrn-hypervisor/misc/debug_tools/acrn_log/README.rst

 ``acrnlog`` is a userland tool used to capture an ACRN hypervisor log.
 It runs as a Service VM service at boot, capturing two kinds of logs:

-- log of the currently running hypervisor
+- log of the running hypervisor
 - log of the last running hypervisor if it crashed and the logs remain

 Log files are saved in ``/tmp/acrnlog/``, so the log files would be lost